planship/planship-react/README.md

 # planship-react

-Welcome to the [Planship](https://planship.io) client-side SDK for React.
-This SDK is built on top of the [@planship/fetch](https://github.com/planship/planship-js/tree/master/packages/fetch) JavaScript library, and it uses the [React Context API](https://react.dev/learn/passing-data-deeply-with-context) to make consuming Planship data and functionality in React and Next.js apps easier.
+Welcome to `@planship/react`, the client-side SDK for [React](https://react.dev/) that enables entitlements, metering, plan packaging, and customer/subscription management in your React and [Next.js](https://nextjs.org/) apps powered by [Planship](https://planship.io).
+This SDK is built on top of the [@planship/fetch](https://github.com/planship/planship-js/tree/master/packages/fetch) JavaScript library and it uses the [React Context API](https://react.dev/learn/passing-data-deeply-with-context).

 A complete working example of a Next.js app integrated with Planship can be found at https://github.com/planship/planship-nextjs-example